 Jean-Claude Hauc

 Jean-Claude Hauc lives and works in Montpellier.
 From 1976 to 1991, he co-edited the journal Textuerre and participated in numerous readings and events of the literary avant-garde.
-He has published around twenty novels and stories with various publishers, as well as works on the adventurers and libertines of the Age of Enlightenment (Sade, Casanova, etc.).
+He has published around twenty novels and short stories with various publishers, as well as works on the adventurers and libertines of the Enlightenment (Sade, Casanova, etc.).
 He is a member of the editorial staff of Lettres françaises.